-Boddie-Noell Enterprises, Inc. (BNE) has established a scholarship program to assist employees and employees’ dependents that plan to continue education in college or vocational school programs.
+Boddie-Noell Enterprises, Inc. (BNE) has a scholarship program to assist employees and employees’ dependents who plan to continue education in college or vocational school programs.
 Scholarships are offered each year for full-time study at an accredited institution of the student’s choice.

 This scholarship program is administered by Scholarship America®, the nation’s largest designer and manager of scholarship, tuition assistance and other education support programs for corporations, foundations, associations and individuals.
 Awards are granted without regard to race, color, creed, religion, sexual orientation, gender, disability or national origin.

 Applicants to the James H. Waters Scholarship Program must

 - Be qualified Boddie-Noell Enterprises, Inc. employees or their spouses, children or grandchildren.
 (Children and grandchildren must be age 24 or under.)
 Surviving spouses or children age 24 or under of deceased eligible employees are also eligible.
 Officers of Boddie-Noell and their family members are ineligible for this program.

 - Have completed six (6) months of continuous service with BNE as of the application deadline date, work and maintain a minimum of fifteen (15) hours per week, and maintain a fully satisfactory performance rating.

 - Be enrolled or planning to enroll in full-time study at an accredited two (2) or four (4) year college or university, vocational/technical school, community college, or GED program for the entire academic year.